 Save the environment – and your money

-Studentinord launches a sustainable Thermo Cup that gives you the chance to contribute to reduced consumption of cardboard cups.
-We think this is a great way to reduce the ecological footprint, and we hope you agree.
+Studentinord offers a sustainable Thermo Cup that gives you the chance to contribute to reduced consumption of cardboard cups.
+We think this is a great way to reduce our ecological footprint, and we hope you agree.
 And for all of those who love coffee, there is no doubt that this is profitable!

 Prices and benefits

 The Thermo Cup is available for purchase at all our Campuses.
 The Cup has a screw lid to keep your coffee warm during lectures, while you enjoy a clean conscience and save money at the same time.

 Price pr. refill with coffee in the Thermo Cup is NOK 10,-

 Prices applies to regular filter coffee, and not freshly brewed coffee.

 - For students at Levanger, coffee bongs will still be valid.
 For 20 cups of coffee in mugs or thermo cups, students pay NOK 200, - and employees NOK 240,-.

 - For students at the The Norwegian Police University College, we maintain the national coffee deal.

 The Thermo Cup is one of our most visible measures for the environment.
 We work to be an environmentally friendly canteen, and the packaging we use is considered to be 100 % biodegradable.
 We are constantly assessing possible new business partners to further approach the need to be sustainable.